What Is Free-Floating Anxiety: Symptoms, Causes & How To Cure it

 Treatment for free-floating anxiety normally includes psychotherapy, medications, self-help, or a combination of the above.

 One of the most common and effective ways to treat anxiety and anxiety-related conditions is cognitive-behavioral therapy or CBT.
-This psychotherapy technique focuses on helping people identify their thoughts and patterns that contribute to their anxiety.
+This psychotherapy technique focuses on helping people identify the thoughts and patterns that contribute to their anxiety.
 CBT helps in understanding the source of these thoughts and emotions and then helps a person find effective ways to cope with such feelings.

 Selective Serotonin Reuptake Inhibitors (SSRIs) are most commonly prescribed by doctors to help control or regulate feelings of anxiety and restlessness.
 Other than SSRIs, your doctor may also prescribe anti-anxiety medications or other antidepressants to help treat the symptoms of free-floating anxiety.